 If one thing is for certain, it’s that the rivalry between Sony and Nintendo is unlikely to end any time soon.

-While their rivalry might be driven by a personal vendetta that started over 30 years ago, but the fierce competition and the drive to beat their counterpart has allowed both companies to develop some truly groundbreaking games and consoles.
+While their rivalry might be driven by a personal vendetta that started over 30 years ago, the fierce competition and the drive to beat their counterpart have allowed both companies to develop some truly groundbreaking games and consoles.